HUGO

 can't evaluate field Title in type int

-The error occurs because we are trying to use the .Title method on an integer instead of a Page object.
+The error occurs because we are trying to use the .Title method on a string instead of a Page object.
 Within the range block, if we want to render the page title, we need to get the context passed into the template.

 Use the $ to get the context passed into the template.